DeepikaSampangi/DeepikaSampangi/README.md

-### Hello Universe ! 👋
+# Hello Universe !

-## Translating brain waves into a visual action in digital medium 👩‍💻
 ## Explore and Exploit 🤘
+### Translating brain waves into a visual action on digital medium 👩‍💻

 <!--